Learning Disentangled Semantic Spaces of Explanations via Invertible Neural Networks: Preliminaries

 Formally, a sentence $s$ (e.g., see above) consists of a sequence PArgs/SRs and word content associations.
 Upon encoding in latent space, this can be described as:

 where $t_i({c_i}, {r_i})=c_i \otimes r_i$ represents the semantics of term $t_i$ with content $c_i$ (i.e., \textit{animals}) and SRL $r_i$ (i.e., \textit{ARG0}) in context $s$, $\otimes$: connects the meanings of words with their roles, using the compositional-distributional semantics notation of \cite{smolensky2006harmonic,clark2008compositional}. $\oplus$: connects the lexical semantics (word content + structural role) to form the sentence semantics.
 This work applies distinct symbols aiming to emphasise the disentanglement aspects associated with the AST structure.
-If the sentence representation can be semantically disentangled under $\oplus$, the $sem(s)$ can be decomposed into: $sem(s) = \{ t_1({c_1}, {r_1})\} \oplus \dots \oplus \{t_i({c_{i}}, {r_{i}}) \}$ where each set represents a specific role-content cluster resolved to a hypersolid over the latent space, in this case, given a set of $N$ sentences within the same predicate cluster $t({c}, {r})$ (i.e., \textit{V-require}) but different $sem(s)$, those sentence vectors can represent $t({c}, {r})$ features independently of other features (i.e., \textit{ARG0-animals}), forming the $t({c}, {r})$ cluster: $\{sem(s_1), ..., sem(s_N)\} = \{t({c}, {r})\}_{\times N} \oplus \{... \}$ Therefore, we can evaluate the disentanglement (i.e., \textit{natural clustering property} \cite{bengio2013deep}) of sentence semantics by evaluating the density within $\{t({c}, {r})\}$ set(cluster) (classifier recall) and the separation between different $\{t({c}, {r})\}$ set(clusters) (classifier accuracy) with downstream classifiers based on the \textit{manifold hypothesis for classification} \cite{Rifai2011TheMT}, rather than disentanglement metrics, which usually calculate the separation between latent dimensions, commonly used in the image domain \cite{higgins2016beta, kim2018disentangling, chen2018isolating, ridgeway2018learning}.
+If the sentence representation can be semantically disentangled under $\oplus$, the $sem(s)$ can be decomposed into:

+where each set represents a specific role-content cluster resolved to a hypersolid over the latent space, in this case, given a set of $N$ sentences within the same predicate cluster $t({c}, {r})$ (i.e., \textit{V-require}) but different $sem(s)$, those sentence vectors can represent $t({c}, {r})$ features independently of other features (i.e., \textit{ARG0-animals}), forming the $t({c}, {r})$ cluster:

+Therefore, we can evaluate the disentanglement (i.e., \textit{natural clustering property} \cite{bengio2013deep}) of sentence semantics by evaluating the density within $\{t({c}, {r})\}$ set(cluster) (classifier recall) and the separation between different $\{t({c}, {r})\}$ set(clusters) (classifier accuracy) with downstream classifiers based on the \textit{manifold hypothesis for classification} \cite{Rifai2011TheMT}, rather than disentanglement metrics, which usually calculate the separation between latent dimensions, commonly used in the image domain \cite{higgins2016beta, kim2018disentangling, chen2018isolating, ridgeway2018learning}.
 Next, we will introduce the INN-based mechanism which is used to learn this semantically disentangled space.